calculang/calculang/README.md

 This makes it easier to reason about calculations, empowers specialised tooling, and enables **frictionless transparency and certainty** about calculations.

-Language specific to calculations generalises better than any more rigid system or tool, empowering **unity of calculations and process** (end-to-end).
+A language specific to calculations also generalises better than more rigid systems or tools, empowering **unity of calculations and process** to boot.

 ## compiler